 Just walking across the sun to find the perfect spot to lie down takes effort.
 It works muscles that you will probably feel the next day.
 Add that to swimming, scooping sand for sandcastles, and playing with the kids and the beach turns into quite a workout.
 Exercise is good for the brain, too.

 What Else Can You Do to Support Your Brain Health?

 Lifestyle changes are essential tokeep your brain young.
 Follow your doctor’s recommendations for managing your blood pressure and cholesterol levels.
 Also, keep your blood sugar in check.
 Diabetes is a major risk factorfor dementia.

-Along with getting plenty of exercises, rework your diet so you are eating plenty of fruit, vegetables, nuts and fatty seafood like salmon.
+Along with getting plenty of exercise, rework your diet so you are eating plenty of fruit, vegetables, nuts, and fatty seafood like salmon.
 Increase your level of plant protein, as well, and cut back on red meat.

 Support healthy brain function and peak mental performance.
 Our formula contains Alpha GPC Bacopa Monnieri Ginkgo Biloba Rhodiola Rosea Huperzine A & more